-The Department of Communication Sciences and Disorders (CSDI) fully supports and is guided by East Carolina University's (ECU) policy to ensure nondiscrimination.
-As outlined at: https://oed.ecu.edu/policies/nondiscrimination/, ECU and subsequently CSDI "promotes a diverse, respectful and inclusive environment for the university community".
+The Department of Communication Sciences and Disorders (CSDI) fully supports and is guided by East Carolina University's (ECU) policy to ensure nondiscrimination., ECU and subsequently CSDI "promotes a diverse, respectful and inclusive environment for the university community".
 ECU is committed to providing a diverse academic community where the exchange of ideas, knowledge and perspectives are part of the learning process.
 Consequently, "the university seeks to create an environment that fosters the recruitment and retention of a more diverse student body, faculty, staff and administration."

 CSDI specifically creates academic and clinical experiences (both on-campus and off-campus) for students that reflect our respect for and appreciation of the individual diversity of our student clinicians and the clients they engage.
 As outlined in our Master's program student handbook (p.15 and appendix A1), students are required to have minimum communication standards to ensure they are able to "speak, to hear, and to observe clients in order to elicit information.
 Graduate student clinicians must be able to communicate effectively and efficiently in oral and written forms."
-In addition, the Department of CSDI is guided by the ECU Graduate School policy that non-native English speakers that "have not completed at least one year of education (minimum of 18 credit hours) at a United States school, are required to take a standardized English language exam or complete the ECU Language Academy (ECULA) (see information at: http://catalog.ecu.edu/content.php?catoid=11&navoid=812#Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
+In addition, the Department of CSDI is guided by the ECU Graduate School policy that non-native English speakers that "have not completed at least one year of education (minimum of 18 credit hours) at a United States school, are required to take a standardized English language exam or complete the ECU Language Academy (ECULA) (see information at: Language Requirement- The Graduate Catalog Acceptable tests include: the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
 Minimum scores are: TOEFL score of 20 on each section for a total minimum score of 80, IELTS score of 6.5, or PTE score of 65 (with 60 on each section).